andlo/ZZZtheia-ide-skill/README.md

 # <img src='theia.png' card_color='#40DBB0' width='50' style='vertical-align:bottom'/> THEIA IDE
+The VS Code experience on your Mycroft device

 ## About
 Installs and setup THEIA IDE localy on your Mycroft device